 If you are puzzled by the title of this blog then you’re probably not one of the many fans of this summer’s hottest TV programme; Love Island.
 I have to own that as someone who did their dating in the 70s, I am having to learn a new language, get my head round the rules of dating (which seemed to have changed completely).
 And I really want to know, how are they avoiding tan lines?
 The girls sit in the sun in a different bikini every day and yet there’s not a tan line in sight!

 The ITV2 reality show involves throwing a group of beautiful young people together in a villa somewhere in sunny Mallorca in a quest to find love.
-And true to all good reality TV, the whole thing is peppered with twists and turns; all designed to cause drama for those in the villa and entertainment for us the viewing public.
+And true to all good reality TV, there are lots of twists and turns.
+All designed to cause drama for those in the villa and entertainment for the viewers.

 The aim is to ‘couple’ with someone in a bid to find love, become the public’s favourites and ultimately win £50,000.
 It has achieved huge success for ITV2 capturing its highest viewing figures ever, averaging at 2.9 million as the singletons entered the villa.
 The show had over 80,000 applications from hopefuls wanting to take part and bagged a BAFTA this year for best reality show.

 But Love Island is not without its critics; one islander’s behaviour led Women’s Aid to issue a call for viewers to speak out against domestic abuse.
 Additionally, there is a call for the programme to represent more ‘body diversity’, with claims it is setting body standards that just aren’t the norm for many and as such is an unhealthy model for young people.
 This is particularly worrying when you consider the target audience is 16 -34 year old females.